Abigith/Abigith/README.md

 - 👋 Hi, I’m @Abigith
 - 👀 I’m interested in Energy and Environmental Analytics Projects.
 - 🌱 I’m currently learning Python Libraries Pandas and Seaborn
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Environmental Analytics and Climate Modelling Projects.
-- 📫 How to reach me ...
+- 📫 Reach me on abigithbaby123@gmail.com

 <!---
 Abigith/Abigith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.